AdUki/LuaState/README.md

 Lightweight Lua51 binding library for C++11.

+If you find bugs, feel free to create new issues.
+Also I will gladly to hear new suggestions and improvements :)

 #### Main features:
  * While getting values from `lua_State*` library does not use vectors or lists for memoization of key values.
 It uses values which are already in native Lua C API stack and simple int variables to index them.
  * To keep Lua C API stack clean.
 When we create lua_State*, library automaticaly creates priority queue, where we keep when and which Lua values can be removed from stack.
 This can be big performacne gain while querying deep structures from tables.